+OYO charges extra on hotels while refusing to pay the amounts to the hotels, which they claimed they were owed, according to the interviews with several hotel owners and employees, legal complaints, and emails viewed by The New York Times.
 Some hotel operators have filed criminal complaints against OYO, which said it retained payments.
 Aditya Ghosh, OYO’s head of India operations, dismissed the argument as “noise,” he said, “the disagreement is about the penalties we charge on customer service failure”.

 Protests by hotel owners

-Independent protests by small-scaled hotel owners are surfacing up in mid-tier towns like Pune, Kota, Manali, Ahmedabad and Jaipur as well as Delhi and Bengaluru.
+Independent protests by small-scale hotel owners are surfacing up in mid-tier towns like Pune, Kota, Manali, Ahmedabad and Jaipur as well as Delhi and Bengaluru.
 They claim that OYO has been eluding them of their promised returns and minimum guarantees by imposing a ream of charges, often without informing them.
 Many of these charges are not specified in the contract between the owner and OYO.

 The protestors state that OYO’s accounting and auditing process, and the penalties associated with petty faults and errors, are so heavy that they sometimes find themselves owing money to OYO at the end of the month.

-“Anyone who’s tried to innovate and attempted creating large organisations has faced bad press.
-Zuckerberg, Steve Jobs, Elon Musk, Bill Gates—so I think he’s in regal company,” said Ankur Nigam, a partner at KPMG.
+Despite the hurdles, OYO has broadened its horizons beyond the bounds of India as well as just hotels.
+“Anyone who’s tried to innovate and attempted creating large organizations has faced bad press; Mark Zuckerberg, Steve Jobs, Elon Musk, Bill Gates—so I think he’s in the regal company,” said Ankur Nigam, a partner at KPMG.
 “I don’t think it’s fair to judge whether he’s a good leader.
 What’s visible is that he’s managed to build a $5 billion company and nothing succeeds like success”.

 It’s one thing to think of business tactics, and another to be morally wrong.
-OYO should realise the fact that integrity is what makes the pillars strong in the long run.
+OYO should realize the fact that integrity is what makes the pillars strong in the long run.
 If it loses its ethics in the first few successful years, it’s impossible that the company would ever be remembered for any good.

 Diversification of its humble beginnings as a budget hotel chain, Oravel Stays—the entity that owns and operates the OYO brand clearly aims for the sky and has accomplished triumph in the last five years to mark its eminence.